Bharath1910/authrex-node/README.md

 Implementing user type first since the project starts with a user signing up.
 Signing up should create a new user.Storing hashed passwords instead of plain text, this increases security.
 I have also salted every passwords before hashing to prevent any rainbow table attacks.

 Login route returns a JWT token which contains user id in it.
 This token is used for other route authentication.
 The token is signed usingg a secret key to avoid cookie tampering which can lead to unauthorized access.

+I decided to add a new middleware called `verifyUser` to check if the incoming api request from a client is linked to a real user or not.
+I decided to use a middleware because this process of verifying a valid user is done in multiple client routes.